Age Related Macular Degeneration (AMD)

 Seeing light, shapes and colours that aren't there

 Remember, while AMD usually affects both eyes, it can affect just one, so check each eye separately too.
 Cover each eye in turn and get to know what's normal for each eye individually.
-To see a simulation of how somebody sees with AMD, download the Royal National Institute of Blind People’s app from iTunes.
+To see a simulation of how somebody sees with AMD, watch this YouTube video by the US-based National Eye Institute.

 Types of AMD